-Luckily for you, I so happen to be “that friend” in my group of friends and in my family, so I present my list of nine things every good camper needs, not just for your first, but every adventure you embark on.
+Luckily for you, I do happen to be “that friend” in my group of friends and in my family, so I present my list of nine things every good camper needs, not just for you’re first, but every adventure you embark on.

 I remember way back during my early adventure days, my husband and I insisted that we didn’t need a waterproof tent since we were out during the summertime.

 Then one night, it started to rain really hard out of nowhere!
 You can guess what happened then.
 We spent the whole week after that nursing a cold from being soaked in the rain all night.
 So get a waterproof tent!